xPhelippe/TrackerJS/README.md

 ### [react-colorful](https://omgovich.github.io/react-colorful/)

-A React component for picking a color
+A React component for picking a color.

 # Future Features